 The general rule at common law as regards maps and surveys was that they were not receivable in evidence in the strict sense of the word either for or against the parties making them1.
 However, under the Civil Evidence Act 1995 many maps and plans may be admissible in evidence, particularly if they qualify as records held by public authorities2.
 They may also be admissible under the preserved common law rules3, as published works dealing with matters of a public nature4, as public documents5, or as evidence of reputation6.
-As between two adjoining proprietors a private map is admissible
+As

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.